Bank account complaints surge 35% in first half of 2017 – Which? News

 Current account complaints increased by 35% from H2 2016 (7,976) to H1 2017 (10,799).
 The average uphold rate has remained stable at 28%.

 There were particularly steep increases in complaints about admin and customer service.
-As the table below shows, Barclays and NatWest were the most complained-about banks for their current accounts.
+As the table below shows, Barclays, NatWest and Santander UK were the most complained-about banks for their current accounts.

 |Business Name